BGU-CS-VIL/WTConv/fast_wtconv/README.md

   spatial sizes are zero-padded at each decomposition level and cropped back on reconstruction.

 > [!NOTE]
-> The CUDA backend was replaced with a fused, I/O-aware implementation: the Haar transform is fused
+> The CUDA backend was replaced with a fused, I/O-aware implementation.
-> into the depthwise convolution, the inverse cascade is a single pass, and the learned scales are
-> folded into the weights, so wavelet coefficients never reach memory.
 At the same time, the former
 > auto-detecting `wtconv.py` was split into `wtconv_cuda.py` and `wtconv_metal.py`, one per backend.
 > The previous CUDA backend and the combined entry point are at commit `1e9a25c`.
->
-> Note that the CUDA and Triton backends name their parameters `base_weight`, `wt_weights` and
-> `wt_scales`, while the Metal backend keeps `base_conv.weight`, `wavelet_convs` and
-> `wavelet_scales`, so checkpoints are not interchangeable between the two groups.